Get indemnity™ D&O insurance

 Why purchase directors and officers insurance?

-Civil, regulatory and criminal allegations made against individuals can cause significant distress, as well as being very costly and time consuming.
-Allegations of wrongdoing can arise from a variety of sources, including customers, competitors, regulators, administrators, creditors, shareholders and employees.
+Civil, regulatory or even criminal allegations can be very costly and time consuming to defend.
+A D&O policy offers protection from a variety of sources, including customers, competitors, regulators, administrators, creditors, shareholders and employees.

 Directors and officers insurance claims can arise from a variety of circumstances, including but not limited to: